-As described in sections \ref{uc1} and \ref{uc2}, in such applications identification can exponentially reduce the load on the transmission network.
+In such applications, identification can exponentially reduce the load on the transmission network.
 However, if power consumption and latency are also key performance indicators, then the advantage of identification is dependent on whether the challenge generation incurs less latency or power consumption with respect to simply transmitting a unique identifier.
-The computation time of the concatenated Reed-Solomon noiseless identification code was considered in~\cite{DDF20}.
-In the next section will expand the set of explored parameters and implement it on real hardware.
+The computation time of the RS2 $0$-ID code was considered in~\cite{DDF20}.
+In the next section, we expand the set of explored parameters and implement it on real hardware.